Rookout/docs/docs/dotnet-setup.md

 Rookout requires your application to be deployed with debug information (Pdb files `<DebugType>pdbonly</DebugType>` or `-debug+`) and the optimize flag should not be enabled (`<Optimize>false</Optimize>`)

-Pdb (Program Data Base) file is a repository to maintain information required to run your program in debug mode.
+Pdb (Program Data Base) file is a repository to maintain information about your application.

 It stores the important debug information such as:
 * file names
 * variable names
 * offsets of the functions
 * file hashes

+Although Rookout doesn't run your program in debug mode, we need the PDB file to properly collect the data per your request.

 For further reading: https://devblogs.microsoft.com/devops/understanding-symbol-files-and-visual-studios-symbol-settings/